zachmayer/backblaze_analysis/README.md

 </table>

-All of these drives have a very high 5-year survival rate, and I’d feel pretty confident buying any of them for home backups.
+All of these drives have a very high 5-year survival rate, and I’d feel pretty confident buying any of them.

 # Technical Details